About ALYMSYS®

 Biological activity in vitro reflects the mechanisms of action in vivo.

 Bevacizumab, the active ingredient, is a recombinant humanized monoclonal antibody that selectively binds to all human vascular endothelial growth factor A (VEGF A) isoforms with high affinity.
-Its neutralizes VEGF A by sterically disrupting the ability of VEGF to bind its receptors on the surface of endothelial cells to promote angiogenesis.6
+It neutralizes VEGF A by sterically disrupting the ability of VEGF to bind its receptors on the surface of endothelial cells to promote angiogenesis.6

 Comparative Stability

-Comparative accelerated and forced degradation studies have shown a similar behavior and degradation profile of Alymsys® and Avastin.®1,2
+Comparative accelerated and forced degradation studies have shown a similar behavior and degradation profile of ALYMSYS and Avastin®.1,2

 References: